 Start near the Campbell Hall parking area and make your way south along the wide walkway adjacent to Campbell Hall (home to Arts and Lectures concerts) through an umbrella of trees.
 To your right will be the Coral Tree Cafe where you can sit outside and have a cup of tea with banana bread or a freshly-grilled gardenburger.
 Continue on the wide walkway.
 The beautiful grassy knolls of Campus Green that lead to the Engineering section of campus will be on your left.
 Sciences and Engineering are the main focus at UCSB, and the many Goleta engineering companies that exist today were started by former students.

 You will pass a large square called the Arbor where students hang out.
 Here you can sit on a grassy hill in the shade under a canary palm.
-There's Woodstock's pizza on the right, some chairs and tables, and Summit Cafe.
+There's A Slice of Woodstock's Pizza on the right, some chairs and tables, and Summit Cafe.
 Soon you'll come to Davidson library on the left.
 Notice the zillions of bikes on campus, and the fantastic system of bike paths.
 There are so many bikes on the bikepath that it is practically life-threatening trying to get across!

 Continue on the walkway and turn right after the Music Building.
 A row of palms and umbrella trees leads to Campus Center (UCen) where you can eat lunch.
 I like the self-service salad bar on the second level where you can get fresh soups and breadsticks.
 The balcony outside Starbuck's Coffee is a tranquil place to take in views of the lagoon.
 Downstairs there are fast food restaurants and outdoor tables overlooking the lagoon.
-Three popular new restaurants are Subway Sandwiches, Wahoo's Fish Tacos (Mexican), and Root 217, which offers organic food with sustainable plates and utensils.
+A popular cafe is Root 217, which offers organic food with sustainable plates and utensils.

 There are free World Music concerts every Wednesday at noon (during the school year) at the Music Bowl, a small grassy amphitheatre located in the Music Building courtyard.
 It's a great place to bring your lunch and soak up the happy atmosphere.